Frontline Education

 Understanding Activities

-Activities are added to the district catalog by a Catalog Administrator.
+Activities are added to the catalog by a Catalog Administrator.
 Once added, they are available to learners and follow a life cycle, starting with registration.

 This is a fairly typical example of an activity life cycle: